rats-endorsements-distribution/draft-howard-rats-coserv/draft-rats-howard-coserv.md

 - The Verifier is authorised to query data from the Endorser or Reference Value Provider.
 - Queries cannot be intercepted or undetectably modified by an entity that is interposed between the Verifier and the Endorser or Reference Value Provider.

+## Forming Native Database Queries from CoSERV
+Implementations should take care when transforming CoSERV queries into native query types that are compatible with their underlying storage technology (such as SQL queries).
+There is a risk of injection attacks arising from poorly-formed or maliciously-formed CoSERV queries.
+Implementations must ensure that suitable sanitization procedures are in place when performing such translations.

 # Privacy Considerations
 A CoSERV query can potentially contain privacy-sensitive information.
 Specifically, the `environment-selector` field of the query may reference identifiable Attester instances in some cases.